-It’s not hard to see why the Ancient Greeks believed that Delos, a small island opposite Mykonos, is where the god Apollo was born, the summer sun reflected off the marble and stones strewn across the island, just as it did in antiquity when it symbolised the light of inquiry, reason and harmony for ancient Greeks.
-It radiated throughout Greece, making Delos the centre of an archipelago of islands arranged, as if magically, in a circle around it.
+It’s not hard to see why the Ancient Greeks believed that Delos, a small island opposite Mykonos, is where the god Apollo was born.
+The summer sun reflects off the marble and stones strewn across the island, just as it did in antiquity when it symbolised the light of inquiry, reason and harmony.
+It was a light that was seen to radiate throughout Greece, making Delos the centre of an archipelago of islands arranged, as if magically, in a circle around it.
 Hence the name of Greece’s most famous island group, the Cyclades, of which Delos lies at the centre.

 What to do on Delos